If you’re choosing between the UK and France for your higher studies abroad, you’re not picking between the Eiffel Tower and Big Ben.

 Let’s look at how the UK and France handle post-study work, and what kind of flexibility you actually get once your student visa expires.

-- The countdown starts from the date your university reports your course completion
+The countdown starts from the date your university reports your course completion.

-That’s a big advantage.
-It gives you breathing room to find a job after graduation.
+So, there’s some breathing room to find a job after graduation.
 And if you land a Skilled Worker job during those two years, you can convert your visa and stay on.

 But unless employers are willing to sponsor your Skilled Worker visa (and pay the associated fees), they often treat Graduate Route hires as short-term staff.
 That means you still have to fight for sponsorship if you want to stay long-term.